 Once trees start budding or blooming in spring, though, double-check that pruning now won’t put your tree in harm’s way.

-In general, pruning in spring can limit the tree’s bloom potential for the year.
+In general, heavy pruning in spring can limit the tree’s bloom potential for the year.
 Plus, trimming in spring can leave cuts on trees that leave them more vulnerable to an insect infestation or disease.

 But, you can safely do some tree pruning in spring–as long as you don’t remove any more than 10 percent of the tree’s branches.